 Yes, we are serious …

-Now let us explain in case you are currently a freelancer, so you can understand how your earnings could increase so dramatically.
+Now let us explain if you are currently a freelancer to understand how your earnings could increase dramatically.

 To demonstrate that, let’s do a little exercise.